Key Takeaways

 - Accrued PTO or sick leave (depending on company policy)

 If you work in the private sector and your employer doesn't offer paid parental leave, you may have limited options beyond unpaid FMLA leave.
-This is an area where Oklahoma—like most states—leaves the decision to employers.
+This is an area where Oklahoma — like most states — leaves the decision to employers.
 However, if your employer treats pregnancy-related leave requests differently than other medical leave requests, that may constitute pregnancy discrimination under federal and state law.
+An employment attorney can evaluate whether your rights have been violated.

 Understanding Your Protections Beyond Paid Leave